Sato-Tate groups of some weight 3 motives: Tensor product constructions

 \begin{remark} Here we appear to be able to realize the Sato-Tate group $F_c$, the first of the three groups ruled out in \cite{FKRS12} for weight~$1$ motives arising from abelian surfaces, and we also appear to realize the second such group, $F_{ab,c}$; see Example \ref{example:mfprod_F}.
-But it is unclear whether the remaining group $F_{a,b,c}$ ruled out in \cite{FKRS12} can be realized by a weight~$3$ motive, and we are so far also unable to realize the groups $F_{ac}$ and $N(G_{3,3})$, which do occur in the weight~$1$ case. \end{remark}
+It is unclear whether the remaining group $F_{a,b,c}$ ruled out in \cite{FKRS12} can be realized by a weight~$3$ motive with rational coefficients (but see Example~\ref{example:hecke_char}). \end{remark}

 We now consider the case where $E_1$ and $E_2$ are $\overline{K}$-isogenous.
-Without loss of generality we may suppose that $E_1$ and $E_2$ are actually $\overline{K}$-isomorphic, that is, twists.
+Without loss of generality (for the purpose of realizing groups) we may suppose that $E_1$ and $E_2$ are actually $\overline{K}$-isomorphic, that is, twists.
 The case where $E_1$ and $E_2$ are $K$-isomorphic corresponds to taking the symmetric cube of an elliptic curve, which we consider in the next section; here we assume that $E_1$ and $E_2$ are twists that are not isomorphic over $K$.

-If $E_1$ and $E_2$ are quadratic twists, the Sato-Tate group of $M_1\otimes M_2$ will be the same as that of $\Sym^3 M_1$; this is evident from \eqref{eq:a1a2prod}, since multiplying either $t_1$ or $t_2$ by a quadratic character will still yield the same $a_1$ and $a_2$ distributions, and these determines the Sato-Tate group (as can be seen in Tables~\ref{table:a1moments} and~\ref{table:a2moments}).
+If $E_1$ and $E_2$ are quadratic twists, the Sato-Tate group of $M_1\otimes M_2$ will be the same as that of $\Sym^3 M_1$; this is evident from \eqref{eq:a1a2prod}, since multiplying either $t_1$ or $t_2$ by $\chi(p)\in\{\pm 1\}$ for some quadratic character $\chi$ will not change any of the $a_1$ and $a_2$ moments, and these moments determine the Sato-Tate group (as can be seen in Tables~\ref{table:a1moments} and~\ref{table:a2moments}).
 However, the situation changes if we take a cubic twist.